SAP/ui5-webcomponents/docs/6-contributing/05-storybook.md

-# Running the UI5 Web Components Playground App Locally
+# Running Storybook Locally
-The project has storybook.
+The project has storybook in additon to the website, suitable for internal testing, rather than end-users.

 The [deployed](https://sap.github.io/ui5-webcomponents/storybook) storybook can be run locally to test your changes and samples.
 In order to do so, you have to follow the steps below: